Serizawan/mc/README.md

 # Master Class
-A Master Class about Agile Scrum Framework for LesDescodeuses association.
+A Master Class about Agile Scrum Framework for the DesCodeuses association.